Transactions

 The lock

-command enables you to take a lock on a Cypress node in a specified transaction.
+command enables you to acquire a lock on a Cypress node in a specified transaction.

 The unlock

-command does the opposite: it removes all explicit locks from the node for a given transaction, both those already taken and those still in the lock queue.
+command does the opposite: it removes all explicit locks from the node for a given transaction, both those already acquired and those still in the lock queue.

 The lock can only be removed if the locked branched version of the node contains no changes compared to the original.
 Consequently, an explicit snapshot